-There are times we feel like we need to have it out with God.
-Sometimes we feel like Lieutenant Dan (Forrest Gump) atop the ship’s mast, demanding God listen to us, hoping to come to an agreement.
+There are times when we feel like we need to have it out with God.
+Sometimes we feel like Lieutenant Dan (Forrest Gump) atop the ship’s mast, demanding that God listen to us, hoping to come to an agreement.

 However, that’s not how we are to approach God.
 In Psalm 5, God showed me that how I approach him is a reflection of my overall attitude.
 He also showed me that my attitude has a direct impact on my relationship with him.

 5 Give ear to my words, O Lord;

 2 Give attention to the sound of my cry,

 for to you do I pray.

 3 O Lord, in the morning you hear my voice;